gfdfranco/food-truck-explorer/README.md

 - Frontend: Next.js (React)
 - Database: PostgreSQL
 - Containerization: Docker and Docker Compose
+- CI/CD: GitHub Actions (for GraphQL API)

 ## Project Structure
 ```
 food-truck-explorer/
 ├── backend/           # Phoenix GraphQL API
 ├── frontend/          # Next.js web application
+├── .github/
+│   └── workflows/     # GitHub Actions workflow files
 └── README.md          # This file
 ```

 For specific setup and configuration instructions, please refer to the README files in the `backend/` and `frontend/` directories.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration, specifically focused on the GraphQL API.
+The workflow configurations can be found in the `.github/workflows` directory.
+These workflows automate the process of testing and building the backend API whenever changes are pushed to the repository.

+The CI process for the GraphQL API includes:
+- Running tests
+- Linting the Elixir code
+- Building the Phoenix application

+To view the status of the CI workflows for the GraphQL API, check the "Actions" tab in the GitHub repository.

+Note: The frontend Next.js application is not currently included in the CI process.
+This may be added in future iterations of the project.

 ## Thoughts